Shire hit by bowel drug study failure

 LONDON Shire (SHP.L) was hit on Friday by the failure of a clinical study that could have opened up an important new market for its bowel drug Lialda, sending shares in the specialty drugmaker 4 percent lower.

-Shire said giving patients once-daily mesalamine, the active ingredient in Lialda, failed to reduce the rate of recurrence of diverticulitis in a two-year Phase III clinical study.
+Shire said a once-daily dose of mesalamine, the active ingredient in Lialda, failed to reduce the rate of recurrence of diverticulitis in a two-year Phase III clinical study.
 The medicine proved no better than placebo.

 As a result, the company does not intend to submit mesalamine, which is already approved for ulcerative colitis under the brand name Lialda, as a treatment for diverticulitis.